LogicGenX/nabd.dhk/docs/admin-lite-sop.md

 **Manage products**
 - Open Products to review titles, status, pricing, and stock; collection and size filters hydrate from /api/lite/catalog.
+- Use “+ New collection” / “+ New category” in the product form to create Medusa collections and categories on the fly.
 - Use Add product to upload media, assign collections/categories, and set BDT pricing (values are stored in minor units).
 - Variant inventory controls persist Medusa manage_inventory, inventory_quantity, and allow_backorder for each variant.
 - The In stock / Out of stock toggle calls /api/lite/products/:id/inventory to zero quantities and disable backorders when off, restoring a minimum quantity of 1 (and the original backorder flag) when re-enabled.